sahilkumar12-max/Weather-App/README.md

 Feel free to modify and enhance the application as needed for your use case!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For inquiries or issues, please contact [your email address].
+For inquiries or issues, please contact Sahilku86680604@gmail.com.